• Skip to primary navigation

 Instead of spending time kneading, bulk-fermenting and proofing again after shaping, you go straight from mixing the dough to shaping the rolls.

-FLEXIBLE – This dough can be made, and proofed for about 3 hours, then baked & enjoyed!
+FLEXIBLE – This dough can be made and proof in a warm area for about 3 hours, then baked & enjoyed!

 If you want to bake them fresh in the morning, the dough can be made and shaped the night before and left to proof overnight in the refrigerator.